 - Also in England: the Globe theater (we’ve read several of his plays in kids’ versions), London Eye, Big Ben (of course!
 Ben!) then the Roman Wall (he read about it), Van Gogh’s sunflower, and Tower Bridge.

 - While we’re over there anyway (and he’s dreaming big) he added Paris, to see the Louvre & Eiffel tower.
 Those were his two main requests but I’m sure we would go see more!
-(I had a dream about this – you can read about it
+(TICKETS BOOKED W/ENGLAND TRIP!)

 - Southern California: Los Angeles to see where his big brother was born & the ocean, but he’s also asked about movie studios, Legoland, and Disney.